KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 This parameter is still in testing.
 :::

-The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via Custom Consensus modules and MoMoM technology.
+The `ac_cc` parameter sets the network cluster on which the chain can interact with other chains via Fluidity modules and MoMoM technology.

 Once activated, the `ac_cc` parameter can allow features such as cross-chain fungibility -- coins on one Smart Chain can be directly transferred to any other Smart Chain that has the same `ac_cc` setting and the same set of notary nodes (same set of `notary pubkeys`) .